 Decide first on the colors you prefer, the shape of the fully-opened bloom, and the petal count that you like.
 This will help you to narrow down the types of roses that are best for you.
 Even seemingly insignificant details can set a rose apart.
 The very old Hybrid Tea Rose “Dainty Bess” has a ruffled, single bloom.
 It is light pink with touches of warm rose pink, but its outstanding feature is in the center.
 The many maroon colored stamens resemble long, long eyelashes.
 To see it is to love it.

+Choosing roses often comes down to the scent that you prefer.
 Always try to smell the rose before you buy it, especially if you have very limited space available in your garden.
 This is also important if you intend to make potpourri with the petals.
 The older varieties of roses usually have a stronger scent.
 A description in a catalog might sound like a mouthwatering fragrance, but the smell might not appeal to you at all.
 This is to be expected.
 We don’t all buy the same perfume.

 FREE Printable pdf: ROSE FRAGRANCE

 BLOOM TIME OF ROSES

 Roses bloom in varying degrees of enthusiasm, so don’t overlook the ones that only bloom once per year, like lilacs.
 A once blooming rose might bloom briefly or for as much as six to eight weeks depending on the variety, your planting zone, or on how severe the last winter was.
 Some once bloomers pump out massive amounts of flowers that will make the neighbors ogle and back up traffic.